anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/revision1.md

   Model complexity
   Over fitting
 ## Lecture 2 is case study.
-So omitted here.
-Was there any take aways from the lecture?????
-You will never know now!!!!
+This lecture discusses a case where a company tries to predict when a certain employee churns(as in leaves the company) given data of all employees ever worked in the company and their churn dates.
+* Not much to take away from the study.

 ## Lecture 3 Statistical Learning Theory

 Formalization of the Learning Problem